garetht/amanar/README.md

 ## Miscellaneous Notes

 - For best results, close applications before running Amanar.
-Some applications do not take kindly to their data being modified while in use.
+Many applications do not take kindly to their data being modified while they are in use.
 - Do not edit numbers in plists using XCode.
-They tend to change data types for no reason.
+XCode will conveniently change your data types for you.

 ## Building